benthecoder/blog/app/about/about.md

-# 👋 I'm Ben
+# 👋 Howdy

-I was born and raised in [Kuala Lumpur, Malaysia](https://en.wikipedia.org/wiki/Kuala_Lumpur) and am currently finishing my undergraduate studies in statistics @ Iowa State University.
+I'm Ben.
+I was born and raised in [Kuala Lumpur, Malaysia](https://en.wikipedia.org/wiki/Kuala_Lumpur) and am currently in my senior year of B.S. in statistics @ [Iowa State University](https://www.iastate.edu/).

-I like building stuff and open-sourcing them on [GitHub](https://github.com/benthecoder).
+I like hacking and building stuff, my goal is to be a startup founder, or just have fun building something cool with friends.

 I built this blog with Next.js and Tailwind CSS.
 Check out the [repo](https://github.com/benthecoder/blog)

 I also have a blog where I write about data science on [Medium](https://benedictxneo.medium.com/)

+I'm also obsessed with the [Great wave of Kanagawa](/wave)

 ## Connect with me